Drinking regularly, even at low levels, increases your risk of long-term health harm.

 Information about upcoming hearing dates may be available on the website of each Council.

-Off-licences are premises where alcohol can be purchased for consumption off the premises, for example a bottle store, supermarket/grocery store, remote seller.
+Off-licences are premises where alcohol can be purchased for consumption off the premises, for example a bottle store, supermarket/grocery store, remote or online seller.

 The more that alcohol is available in a community, the more likely the community will experience alcohol-related harm.
 High numbers of alcohol outlets and late trading hours lead to a higher likelihood of violence, drink driving, and heavy adolescent drinking.
 More outlets often means lower prices, which means more harm.